-Find out the opportunities available for foreign tech companies in fintech in Mexico.
+Find out the opportunities for fintech in Mexico, especially for foreign investors.
 Financial technology or ‘fintech’ is becoming more popular as technology is continues to transform traditional sectors.
 Fintech innovates elements of the financial services industry to make transactions more efficient, digital, and accessible to its customers.

-Consequently, new fintech options are becoming popular amongst consumers, companies and business owners to guide their financial operations.
+Consequently, new opportunities for fintech in Mexico are becoming popular amongst consumers, companies and business owners to guide their financial operations.
 The use of smartphones, computers, laptops further stimulates this growth, and to keep up with the changing nature of the financial sector, banks are partnering with these fintech companies.

 Opportunities for fintech in Mexico